Lecrapouille/zipper/README.md

 unzipper.extractEntry("Test1");
 ```

-- Zipper has security against [Zip Slip vulnerability](https://security.snyk.io/research/zip-slip-vulnerability): if an entry has path outside the extraction folder (like `../foo.txt`) it
+- Zipper has security against [Zip Slip vulnerability](https://security.snyk.io/research/zip-slip-vulnerability): if an entry has a path outside the extraction folder (like `../foo.txt`) it
 will returns `false` even if the replace option is set.

-## For developpers
+## For developers

 ### Non regression tests